arpitflex/ReVibe/README.md

 # ReVibe
-Because all the other Discord Music Bots suck (Especially FredBoat).
-Made by someone who's vibe was ruined.
+Made by someone whose vibe was ruined.

+Please use my new, more stable implementation written in TypeScript: https://github.com/arpitflex/ReVibeTS